NikhilNareddula/zero-tolerance-finops/README.md

                 -target=aws_iam_policy.github_actions_least_privilege \
                 -target=aws_iam_role_policy_attachment.github_actions_custom_attach

-# Copy the OIDC role ARN from output - you'll need this for GitHub
+# Copy the OIDC role ARN from the output - you'll need this for GitHub
+# Look for: github_actions_role_arn = "arn:aws:iam::123456789012:role/..."
 ```

 **Important:** After this step, you no longer need admin access.
 All future deployments will use GitHub Actions with the least-privilege OIDC role.

+**What happens next:** The CI/CD pipeline will automatically create the S3 backend bucket and deploy all remaining infrastructure (Lambda, EventBridge, SNS) when you push to the main branch.

 ### Step 2: Configure GitHub for CI/CD

 **Add Repository Variables:**

 → Path: `Settings → Secrets and variables → Actions → Variables`
-• `AWS_OIDC_ROLE_ARN` - Copy from Terraform output
+• `AWS_OIDC_ROLE_ARN` - Paste the OIDC role ARN from Step 1 output

 **Add Repository Secrets:**

 → Path: `Settings → Secrets and variables → Actions → Secrets`
-• `SECURITY_ALERT_EMAIL` - Your notification email
+• `SECURITY_ALERT_EMAIL` - Your notification email (same as TF_VAR_security_alert_email)

 ### Step 3: Protect Main Branch